 TAPI gas pipeline project aims to bring natural gas from the Gylkynish and adjacent gas fields in Turkmenistan to Afghanistan, Pakistan and India.
 The ADB is acting as the facilitator and coordinator for the project.
 It is proposed to lay a 56-inch diameter 1,680KM pipeline with design capacity of 3.2 billion cubic feet of natural gas per annum (Bcfd) from Turkmenistan through Afghanistan and Pakistan up to Pak-India border.
 There are two phases of this project, the first phase is free flow phase with estimated cost of \$5 to \$6 billion while second phase is installation of compressor stations with the cost of \$1.9 to \$2 billion.
-Civil works of the project's ground breaking (Afghan section) was held last year.
+Civil works of the project have already commenced in Afghanistan after the project's ground breaking (Afghan section) was held last year.